 It can become overwhelming and I'm here to write, right?

 I'm in the cafe writing, thinking about what I could possibly write for the blog.
 I have a pretty decent session with a story I'm tinkering with and then realize the time.
 I get up to go and just after pushing through the revolving doors, I see this.
-I've talked about this before.
+I've talked about the subject before.
 There's a movie called The Secret.
-It's very interesting how things can come to you if you just think about them.
+It's very interesting how goals can come to you if you just think about them.
+Everything starts as a thought.
 As that story went, I had just finished the movie on my phone on the train into work when I looked up and saw a billboard that said STOP WAITING.
 The movie had just been talking about noticing the signs.

 Very strange.
-It was such a funny occurrence.
+Such a funny occurrence.
 I couldn't believe it.
 There was the sign I'd been looking for.
-Sometimes we have to see these things to have it sink in.
-So here I am, the holidays are getting close, and I have nothing…
+Sometimes we have to see t…

 What do you write about when you have nothing to write about?